bmy4415/blog/today-i-learned.md

 ## This is TIL (Today I Learned) for logging what I learned

+- 2020.08.24
+  - python mutable vs immutable
+    - In python, if an object is changable, we call it `mutable`.
+On the other hand, if an object is not changable, we call it `immutable`
+      - E.g, list is mutable because we can change list after it's creation
+      - E.g, tuple is immutable because we cannot change tuple once it's created
+    - Why python provides `mutable` and `immutable`?
+      - Comparison is very cheap for immutable objects because we only compare address of obejct.
+Immutable is proper for primitive types.
+      - Mutable is more efficient for some scenarios
+        - E.g, when we have huge array and we frequently change this array, mutable is much more effective than immutable.
+If array is immutable, we need to copy huge array whenever we change this array.
+    - **Tricky case**
+      -
+      ```
+      # temp.py

+      a = [1,2,3]
+      b = [4,5,6]
+      c = (a, b)
+      print(c)  # ([1,2,3], [4,5,6])
+      a[0] = 100
+      print(c)  # ([100,2,3], [4,5,6])
+      ```
+      - Tuple c contains `address` of a and b.
+So, tuple cannot resist changes on a.
 - 2020.08.23
   - linux redirection
     - In linux, redirection means changing a stream to another stream, e.g, changing stdout stream to file stream.